 - Severe cyanosis may present at birth in a patient with TOF and associated pulmonary atresia.

-- Birthweight is low and growth is retarded.
+- Birthweight is low and growth is restricted.

 - Dyspnoea on exertion (usually after prolonged crying) is common.